-- Lifespan: Bantams typically only live 1-3 years but larger varieties have been reported to live into their teens and sometimes up to 20 years old.
+Sizes of chickens will vary depending on what breed they are but they will typically weigh in between 8 pounds and as small as 1.3 pounds for the bantam varieties.
+Bantams also typically only live 1-3 years but larger chicken varieties have been reported to live into their teens and sometimes up to 20 years old.

-What Do I Need To Keep Chickens?
+What Do You Need To House Chickens?

-How Many Chickens Should I Get?
+How Many Chickens Should You Get?

-Can I Keep Chickens Indoors?
+Can You Keep Chickens Indoors?

 Do Chickens Need Vaccines?

 Typically pet chickens do not need vaccines but some countries may recommend specific avian immunizations depending on what diseases are more prevalent in those areas.
 Your exotics vet will be able to tell you for sure if your chicken needs any vaccinations.